Summer Internships in Japan

 Currently, KEEP offers two intern positions to Berea College students for the period between June 16, 2024 and August 16, 2024:

 How can I apply?

 Shortly after this deadline, applications will be reviewed by a selection committee consisting of faculty from the Asian Studies Department as well as the Coordinator of Internships.
 Following interviews with finalist applicants, one intern will be chosen by the committee.
-The successful applicant will then meet with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) by February 15, 2017 and an internship proposal to the Office of Internships and Career Development, each of which must be submitted by February 15.
+The successful applicant will then meet with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) and an internship proposal to the Office of Internships and Career Development, each of which must be submitted by February 15.